mishra-lab/testing_bias/data/readme_data.md

 ### Description:
 All data found in these folders are simulated data produced using ABM_Main.R (located in the "Code" folder).
-All .csv files contain seed numbers to allow for replication of all analyses.

 ### Folder Overview:
 - *appendices*: includes simulated data for the supplementary analyses and figures (called in and used by AppendixAnalyses_and_Figures.R)